-The Statue of Liberty, Times Square, Broadway Shows, Central Park and a whole bunch of amazing museums are just a few of the reasons New York City should be on every family’s bucket list!
+There is an endless amount of things to do in New York with kids, amazing places to stay, and incredible food.
+New York City should be on every family’s bucket list!
 Read on to plan your trip to New York with kids today using our Ultimate Guide to New York with Kids.

 We have been on our fair share of bus tours throughout the years.
 HOWEVER… This is NOT your typical bus tour!
 In fact, it’s rather the opposite.
 I will adamantly proclaim that this is THE BEST BUS TOUR EVER!!!

 I wasn’t sure how the kids would react to the 9/11 memorials or the museum.
-The attacks occurred before they were born and even though I know we mention it (and they cover it a bit at school) I knew they would have lots of questions.
+The attacks occurred before they were born and even though we have talked to them about it (and they cover it a bit at school), I knew they would have lots of questions.

-Standing at the base of where the building fell on that tragic day was deeply saddening.
+Standing at the base of where the World Trade Center fell on that tragic day was deeply saddening.
 To think of all the innocent lives lost, the first responders that never made it out… memories just came flooding back to my mind.
 I am not going to lie.
 It was HARD.

 The kids could feel the mood and they grew somber.
 As expected the questions came pouring out.
 Thankfully the 9/11 museum was right there.
 What better way to give the kids the answers they needed than by visiting the exhibits?

-The kids were able to view the television footage, stand before one of the fire trucks that were mangled and melted on that horrible day.
+The kids were able to view the television footage and stand before one of the fire trucks that were mangled and melted on that horrible day.
 It really helped them understand why all the adults around them were upset.
 They learned a lot that day and handled it incredibly well.

 Olivia our 2-year-old was obviously too young but our four older munchkins range from 8-13 years old and I would totally recommend the museum for that age group.